nacekoprivec/anomaly-detection/README.md

       "timestamp": timestamp of the data in datastream as strings in unix timestamp format }
       ```
-   File consumer also requires a list of anomaly detection algorithms, however only the first algorithm from a list is used for anomaly detection (similar thing aplies for configuration).
+   File consumer also requires a list of anomaly detection algorithms, multiple algorithms can be used on the same input data set (similar thing aplies for configuration).
 The configuration file must specify the following parameters:
    * file_name: The name (and location) of the file with the data. (example: "sin.csv").
+   * anomaly_detection_alg: List of algorithms to be used on the time series. (example: ["Welford()", "Welford()", "MACD()"]) Each of the listed algorithms requires its own configuration to be added.

 3. **File kafka consumer:** Used when first part of the datastream is written in a file and then continues as kafka stream.
 Also it can be used for model-less aproaches as a way of "learnig" from train data, so that the anomaly detection would work better on the actual kafka input stream. <br>
 **Input format:**